If violence affects your tenancy

 You can apply for your bond refund after you have vacated the premises.

-It is also useful to gather evidence to show you have met your obligations, such as photos, cleaning receipts and a copy of your completed Exit Condition Report.
+It is useful to gather evidence to show you have met your obligations, such as photos, cleaning receipts and a copy of your completed Exit Condition Report.
 This evidence is important if you have a dispute over the bond refund.

 What if my lessor disputes?

-Although if there are body corporate by-laws; such as in unit complexes, you need to comply with these by-laws.
+If there are body corporate by-laws; such as in unit complexes, you need to comply with these by-laws.
 You should have been given a copy of the by-laws with your tenancy agreement when you moved in.

-If you’re a rooming accommodation resident, your provider must change or repair the lock that secures entry to a resident’s room if you believe it is necessary to protect you from domestic violence.
+If you’re a rooming accommodation resident, your provider must change or repair the lock that secures entry to a resident’s room if you believe it is necessary to protect you from domestic family violence.